Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 \subsection{Utility motivation}

-Mutual information is a widely used quantification of the common information shared by two random variables.
-In particular, given a data set $X$ with a goal to compress $X$ by an encoding $\hat{Y}$, the volume of code needed to encode $X$ is $2^{H(X)}$ where $H(X)$ is the entropy of $X$.
-Furthermore, from the Chapman-Kolmogorov equation $p(\hat{Y}) = \sum_x p(\hat{Y}|x)p(x),$ the average volume of $x$ mapped to individual $\hat{Y}$ is equal to $2^{H(X|\hat{Y})}$.
+Mutual information is a widely used quantification of the common information shared by two random variables, with useful coding interpretation in the discrete finite-entropy setting.
+In particular, given a data set $X$ with a goal to compress $X$ by an encoding $\hat{X}$, the volume of code needed to encode $X$ is $2^{H(X)}$ where $H(X)$ is the entropy of $X$.
+Furthermore, after observing \(\hat X\), the average volume of $X$ mapped to individual realizations of $\hat{X}$ is equal to $2^{H(X|\hat{X})}$.
 Here,

-is the conditional entropy of $X$ on $\hat{Y}$.
-Intuitively, a higher conditional entropy means more volume of $x$ is expected to be mapped to individual $\hat{Y}$, which implies more randomness of $X$ remains given the observation of $\hat{Y}$.
-In other words, less $X$ is explained by $\hat{Y}$.
+is the conditional entropy of $X$ on $\hat{X}$.
+Intuitively, a higher conditional entropy means more volume of $X$ is expected to be mapped to individual realizations of $\hat{X}$, which implies more randomness of $X$ remains given the observation of $\hat{X}$.
+In other words, less $X$ is explained by $\hat{X}$.

-Since the volume of code for $X$ is $2^{H(X)}$ and the average volume of code mapped to each $\hat{Y}$ is $2^{H(X|\hat{Y})}$, the average cardinality of the partition generated by the values of $\hat{Y}$ on the values of $X$ is the ratio:
+Since the volume of code for $X$ is $2^{H(X)}$ and the average volume of code mapped to each $\hat{X}$ is $2^{H(X|\hat{X})}$, the average cardinality of the partition generated by the values of $\hat{X}$ on the values of $X$ is the ratio:

-Here, $I(X;\hat{Y}) = H(X) - H(X|\hat{Y})$ is the mutual information between $X$ and $\hat{Y}$.
-On the one hand, higher mutual information implies that $\hat{Y}$ generates a partition with higher cardinality (or usually finer partition) on $X$, which further implies more common information is shared between $X$ and $\hat{Y}$.
-On the other hand, from a data compression perspective, lower mutual information means $\hat{Y}$ generates a partition on $Z$ with lower cardinality, which further implies a better data compression rate, because $\hat{Y}$ can compress $X$ into a partition of smaller cardinality.
+Here, $I(X;\hat{X}) = H(X) - H(X|\hat{X})$ is the mutual information between $X$ and $\hat{X}$.
+On the one hand, higher mutual information implies that $\hat{X}$ generates a partition with higher cardinality (or usually finer partition) on $X$, which further implies more common information is shared between $X$ and $\hat{X}$.
+On the other hand, from a data compression perspective, lower mutual information means $\hat{X}$ generates a partition on $X$ with lower cardinality, which further implies a better data compression rate, because $\hat{X}$ can compress $X$ into a partition of smaller cardinality.

-As discussed in Section~\ref{S:Definition}, we adopt mutual information to quantify the common information and compression rate between random variables.
-For unlearning quality purposes, we hope to maintain as much information of $X$ as possible in generating $\hat{Y}$.
-Therefore, to maximize utility, we should maximize mutual information $I(X;\hat{Y})$ or, equivalently, minimize the compression rate.
+Based on the motivation provided by coding interpretation from the discrete finite-entropy setting, as discussed in Section~\ref{S:Definition}, we adopt mutual information to quantify the common information and compression rate between random variables.
+For unlearning quality purposes, we hope to maintain as much information of $X$ as possible in generating $\hat{X}$.
+Therefore, to maximize utility, we should maximize mutual information $I(X;\hat{X})$ or, equivalently, minimize the information loss from from $X$ to $\hat{X}$.